RDashINC/Twimber/readme.md

-vTweet
+Twimber
 =========

-vTweet (VSTweet) is a HTML5 and Javascript based Desktop/Web Twitter Client.
+Twimber (VSTweet) is a HTML5 and Javascript based Desktop/Web Twitter Client.

 Features
 ----